 - Every time you borrow from your cash facility a new interest rate could be applied to the amount you are asking to borrow – based on what the interest rate at the time is.
 This means that depending on what happens to interest rates, the cost of your future borrowing could be higher or lower than that agreed when you first take out the mortgage.

-- There are often limits on the maximum amount you can take in your cash facility relative to the original mortgage – so a maximum of twice the original amount you borrowed for instance.
+- There are often limits on the maximum amount you can have in your cash facility, relative to the original mortgage.

 - Sometimes there can be further admin charges for each time you draw on your cash facility.